-The Honeyguide website features a new gallery of pictures of orchids in the Crete, and this web page is to give more information about these flowers.
-There's lots more to add: think of this as work in progress.
+The Honeyguide website features a gallery of pictures of orchids in the Crete, and this web page is to give more information about these flowers.

 Here, we concentrate on orchids we see in April.
 The gallery itself is 20 pictures of 20 species, chosen from the bigger range we’ve seen over the years, and in all cases photographed on Honeyguide holidays on Crete.

 Many small pictures on this web page link directly to bigger pictures in the gallery – click on the pictures to see them enlarged on your screen.
 That’s not true for all pictures: this page includes some additional orchids that didn’t quite make it into the 20.

 Pyramidal orchid Anacamptis pyramidalis (Phil Brew); Pink butterfly orchid Orchis papilionacea (Chris Gibson) and a group of giant orchids Barlia robertiana.
 Like the man and loose-flowered orchids on the right, both seen near Spili, they didn't make the 'top 20'.

 All told there are around 67 orchid species on Crete, according to the book Flowers of Crete.
 It’s not a precise number as views vary as to what’s a species or a sub-species, and some are doubtfully present.

 Here and in the gallery, we concentrate on orchids we see in April.
 Orchid books like to show hybrids: our experience is that these are the exception and it’s best to concentrate on the ID challenge of species without that extra complication.

 Borys orchids Orchis boryi.
 The white one is simply a variant, and isn't a subspecies.
 Quite common above Spili.